TechTarget defines Content Services Platforms as follows:

 A content services platform is cloud-based SaaS software that enables users to create, share, collaborate on and store text, audio and video content.
 Content services platform, or CSP, (not to be confused with cloud service provider) is a relatively new term that is gaining acceptance as a successor to enterprise content management (ECM) software

 At Nuxeo, we believe a Content Services Platform will help better connect content silos, and make business-critical information available and usable to the relevant people within the business.
-Information management is critical to many organizations, and it’s important to evaluate your current systems in order to know if it’s time for you to switch to a Content Services Platform.
+You need to realize reasons why information management is important to many organizations, and it’s necessary to evaluate your content management systems in order to know if it’s time for you to switch to a Content Services Platform.

 Content Services Platforms (CSP) vs Enterprise Content Management (ECM)